Bay City Town Center

-Bay City Town Center (formerly Bay City Mall until 2017) is an enclosed shopping mall in Bangor Township, Bay County, Michigan, just outside the city of Bay City, Michigan, United States.
-Opened in 1991, the mall features Dunham's Sports, Marshalls, Ollie's Bargain Outlet, and PetSmart, with vacancies previously occupied by Younkers, JCPenney, and Target.
-The mall also features a 10-screen movie theater owned by Goodrich Quality Theaters.
-It is managed by a partnership of Lormax Stern.
-It is the second mall in Bay County, Michigan, the first being the defunct Hampton Square Mall.
+Bay City Town Center, formerly Bay City Mall, is an enclosed shopping mall in Bangor Township, Bay County, just outside the city of Bay City, Michigan, United States.
+Its anchor stores are Dunham's Sports, Hobby Lobby, Marshalls, Ollie's Bargain Outlet, PetSmart, and Planet Fitness, with vacancies previously occupied by JCPenney and Target.
+Another tenant is a ten-screen movie theater owned by Goodrich Quality Theaters.
+Opened in 1991, the mall originally featured Target, Sears, and Prange's, which was converted to Younkers a year after opening.
+A later expansion added JCPenney, which moved from Hampton Square Mall in nearby Hampton Township.
+Bay City Mall was developed by Robert B. Aikens and Homart Development Company, the former real estate division of Sears.